What is a spot contract?

 Alternatively, you could practise trading spot contracts in a risk-free environment first, by creating a demo account.

-When you trade spot contracts with us, you’ll be using spread bets and CFDs to speculate on the underlying market price of the asset, rather than entering into a spot contract yourself.
+When you trade spot contracts with us, you’ll be using CFDs to speculate on the underlying market price of the asset, rather than entering into a spot contract yourself.
 This means you’d never physically settle the exchange.

 Our proprietary ‘spot’ prices are based on the two nearest futures on the market in question.
 They reflect the underlying market but with no fixed expiries, making them suitable for both beginners and experienced traders.
-Spot prices are available on all of our currency and commodity markets, as well as our German Bund government bond market.
+Spot prices are available on all of our currency, commodity and cryptocurrency markets, as well as our German Bund government bond market.

 Ready to start trading spot prices?
 Open an account with us

-As spread bets and CFDs are derivative products, you can take advantage of markets that are falling in price, as well as those that are rising – opening up a wider range of opportunities.
+As CFDs are derivative products, you can take advantage of markets that are falling in price, as well as those that are rising – opening up a wider range of opportunities.

 Both products are also leveraged, meaning you can get full market exposure for just a small initial deposit, called margin.
 While leverage can magnify your profits, it can also magnify your losses.
 This makes it important to have a risk management strategy in place.